VojtechMartinat/Circular-Marketplace-App/.github/pull_request_template.md

 - [ ] My changes generate no new warnings or errors
 - [ ] I have added necessary tests for the changes
 - [ ] All existing tests pass

-## Additional Notes

-Any additional notes that you feel might be helpful upon review by the maintainers can be added here.